eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

 - TOC
 {:toc}

-## Notes
+## The process

-### Limitations

-This info will not be available for a private account you're not following:

-- last_post_timestamp
-- story_highlights_count

-### Warning
+You will be guided step-by-step.
+Read from **top to bottom**.

+Everything is happening in your browser (client-side) and none of your data is sent to a server.
+As you will see below, we will use the development tools built-in to your browser (Chrome, Firefox, new Edge, Safari).

+There are two stages:

+1. Get basic details about all followers and followings
+2. Optional: Get more details
-Due to the possibly large number of requests, the Instagram app might ask you to verify your identity via email or phone number.
+    - **Warning**: Due to the possibly large number of requests, the Instagram app might ask you to verify your identity via email or phone number.

+### Legal disclaimer

+> The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 ## Let's go

+Make sure you're logged in on [instagram.com](https://www.instagram.com/).

 <form class="form-inline" id="username-form">
   <div class="form-group">